confluentinc/ksql/docs-md/capacity-planning.md

 **Number of Queries**: The available resources on a server are shared across all queries.
-So expect that the processing throughput per server will decrease proportionally with the number of queries it is executing (see the notes on vertically and horizontally scaling a KSQL cluster in this document to add more processing capacity in such situations) .
+So expect that the processing throughput per server will decrease proportionally with the number of queries it is executing (see the notes on vertically and horizontally scaling a ksqlDB cluster in this document to add more processing capacity in such situations) .
-Furthermore, KSQL queries run as {{ site.kstreams }} applications.
+Furthermore, SQL queries run as {{ site.kstreams }} applications.
 Each query starts its own {{ site.kstreams }} worker threads, and uses its own consumers and producers.
 This adds a little bit of CPU overhead per query.
-You should avoid running a large number of queries on one KSQL cluster.
+You should avoid running a large number of queries on one ksqlDB cluster.
 Instead, use interactive mode to play with your data and develop sets of queries that function together.
 Then, run these in their own headless cluster.
 Check out the
 [Recommendations and Best Practices](#recommendations-and-best-practices) section for more details.

-**Data Schema**: KSQL handles mapping serialized Kafka records to columns in a stream or table's schema.
+**Data Schema**: ksqlDB handles mapping serialized Kafka records to columns in a stream or table's schema.
 In general, more complex schemas with a higher ratio of columns to bytes of data require more CPU to process.

-**Number of Partitions**: {{ site.kstreams }} creates one RocksDB state store instance for aggregations and joins for every topic partition processed by a given KSQL server.
+**Number of Partitions**: {{ site.kstreams }} creates one RocksDB state store instance for aggregations and joins for every topic partition processed by a given ksqlDB server.
 Each RocksDB state store instance has a memory overhead of 50 MB for its cache plus the data actually stored.

 **Key Space**: For aggregations and joins, {{ site.kstreams }}/RocksDB